 “I realized I had two options: I could keep doing my accounting and taxes myself to save money, which would cost me a few days of work, sleepless nights, and my kid’s soccer game.
 Or I could hire an accountant who can do it in 30 minutes and give me time back to focus on my business.”

 Here’s a quick reminder why launching your business on Shopify is the right move.
 With Shopify you can:

-- Build a professional website and brand with no coding or design expertise required for as little as USD $29/month.
+- Build a professional website and brand with no coding or design expertise required.

 - Offer your customers flat or free shipping because we’ve negotiated the lowest possible carrier rates on your behalf.